 As a result of being a public company we will incur significant legal, accounting and other expenses that we did not incur as a private company.
 We are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and are required to comply with the applicable requirements of the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act, as well as the rules and regulations subsequently implemented by the SEC and the listing standards of The Nasdaq Stock Market LLC ("Nasdaq"), including changes in corporate governance practices and the establishment and maintenance of effective disclosure and financial controls.
 Compliance with these rules and regulations will increase our historical legal and financial compliance costs and will make some activities more time-consuming and costly.
 For example, we expect that these rules and regulations may make it difficult and expensive for us to obtain director and officer liability insurance and could also make it more difficult for us to attract and retain qualified members of our Board as compared to when we were a private company.
-In particular, we expect to incur significant expenses and devote substantial amagement effort toward ensuring compliance with the requirements of Section 404 of the Sarbanes-Oxley Act, which will increase when we are no longer an "emerging growth company."
-We have and will continue to hire additional accounting and financial staff, and engage outside consultants, all with appropriate public company experise.
+In particular, we expect to consultants, all with appropriate public company.
+We have and will continue to hire additional accounting and financial staff, and engage outside consultants, all with appropriate public company expenses.
 Moreover, we could incur additional compensation costs in the event that we decide to pay cash compensation closer to that of other public companies, which would increase our general and administrative expenses and could materially and adversely affect our profitability.
 We cannot predict or estimate the amount of additional costs we may incur or the timing of such costs.